SpyrosArg/cat-lovers-app/README.md

 Error Handling
 The app implements basic error handling by catching errors during API calls and logging them to the console.

-Styles
-Styles are applied using CSS classes defined in index.css and App.css.

 Application Entry Point
 The application is initialized in index.js, where the App component is rendered inside a React.StrictMode container.
 This container helps to catch potential problems in the application during the development phase.